Cart 0

 III.
 REENVISIONING OUR INFRASTRUCTURE

 Excessive speeding and reckless driving run rampant in New Orleans, with little to no enforcement in sight.
 The only real solution to this lawlessness is bold, transformative infrastructure.
-Some of the things we advocate for are protected bike lanes, wider sidewalks for pedestrians, and narrower streets for motor vehicles—designing a city that prioritizes safety, accessibility, and sustainability for all.
+Some of the things we advocate for are protected bike lanes, wider sidewalks for pedestrians, covered stops for transit users, and narrower streets for motor vehicles—designing a city that prioritizes safety, accessibility, and sustainability for all.

 IV.
 CRITICAL MASS IS A PROTEST, BUT ALSO A CELEBRATION.